Zig is an open-source programming language designed for robustness,

 - Generic data structures and functions.

 - Compile-time reflection and compile-time code execution.
+No preprocessor.

 - Import .h files and directly use C types, variables, and functions.